marionpobelle/SpaceMeow/README.md

 <p align="center"><img src="https://github.com/marionpobelle/SpaceMeow/blob/master/Assets/Images/bonus_star.png?raw=true)" width="100" height="100"/></p>

 Grants the player invulnerability for a few seconds.
-A sound cue will play when this bonus is collected by the player and when its effect dissipates.
-A visual cue will also show the player that the effect is active.
+A sound feedback will play when this bonus is collected by the player and when its effect dissipates.
+A visual feedback will also show the player that the effect is active.

 ### Heart